Rob McElhenney interview — How Mythic Quest: Quarantine episode came together so fast

 Question: When I was watching this, all I could think was, “Is this the future of Hollywood?”
 Are shows, for at least the next year, or even past that, going to be recorded from actors’ homes?
 Do you feel that’s actually going to happen, that maybe you’re a bit ahead of the game from standpoint?

 McElhenney: The truth of the matter is we shot everything on the iPhone.
 At the risk of sounding like a commercial for Apple, we could not have done it without the technology of that company and those phones.
 This is not hyperbolic to say.
 It’s the truth.
 The camera in the most recent iPhone is better than the camera we shot Sunny season 10 on.
-It collects more information than we were able to do in Sunny season 11 as well.
+It collects more information than we were able to do in Sunny Season 11 as well.
 The ability for us to do this is both technologically based, but then also just simple human ingenuity and stick-to-it-iveness, and desire to make something great under not-so-ideal circumstances.

 I hope that this is not the future of Hollywood.
 I hope that we can be back together working again on sound stages.
 But I just don’t know.
 Anybody that pretends to know is not paying attention.
 From my perspective, I always want to come up with a plan and be ready for the worst- and best-case scenarios, but at the same time we have to be respectful of what the situation is, the experts and the people out there who do this for a living.
 As a television writer, I am not one of those people, and I respect science and scientists.
 I’m going to listen to them.